Aoibhinn/CI-MS5-PinkAccessories/README.md

 - User Story 1.19: As a regular/admin user I can click on the "Bags" filter, and filter by Totes, Clucths or All Bags
 - User Story 1.20: As a regular/admin user I can click on the "Hats & Scarves" filter, and filter by Hats, Scarves, Fascinators All Hats & Scarves
 - User Story 2.1: As an admin/regular user four text messages are displayed with icons regarding delivery, packaging, dispatch and knowledge
-- User Story 2.3: As an admin user logged in the footer is displayed with a logo, product links(Jewellery, Hats&Scarves, Bags), website link(Product Management)
+- User Story 2.3: As an admin user logged in the footer is displayed with a logo, product links(Jewellery, Bags, Hats & Scarves), website links(Product Management/Vl Item Management)
 - User Story 4.1: As an admin/regular user I can log in to the website using my username or email address and password.
 Both fields are mandatory.
 Once correct, I will be navigated to the homepage and a message displayed
 - User Story 4.2: As an admin/regular user I can request a new password if I forget my current password.
 I will receive an email to reset my password.
 Once I reset I can log in
 - User Story 5.10: As an admin user I can view the Add product page by clicking on the Product Management link.
 - User Story 5.11: As an admin user I can view the Edit product page by clicking on the Edit button on the product.
 - User Story 5.12: As an admin user I can click on a product, and I am navigated to the product detail page.
 I can edit or delete the product by clicking on the Edit or Delete links on the page
+- User Story 6.4: As an admin user I can delete a comment on a blog item, even if I did not add the comment
 - User Story 10.1: As an admin user I can add a product by clicking on the Product Management link in My Account.
 I must enter a name, category, price, colour, code, description, has Sizes(Unknown, Yes, No), Rating, Pre-sale price, Image url, upload an image and click the
 - User Story 10.2: As an admin user I can edit a product by clicking on the Edit button on the Products page for the product.
 I can update thea name, category, price, colour, code, description, feature (1-4), has Sizes(Unknown, Yes, No), Rating, Pre-sale price, Image url, update an image and click the
 Edit Product button.
 Clicking cancel navigates the user to the product page
 - User Story 10.3: As an admin user I can delete a product by clicking on the Delete button on the product.
 A modal will appearing asking to confirm, and a message displayed once I confirm.
+- User Story 11.1: As an admin user I can view Blog items by clicking on the bLOG Item Management link under My account.
+The blog item count and title, create date, status(Published or Draft), and Edit and Delete buttons is displayed
+- User Story 11.2: As an admin user if there are more than four blog items added, the page is paginated
+- User Story 11.3: As an admin user I can add a blog item, by clicking on the Add button.
+I can enter a Title and blog item text, add an image and set the item to Published or Draft
+- User Story 11.4: As an admin user I can edit a blog item, by clicking on the Edit button for the blog item.
+I can update a Title and blog item text, update an image and update the item to Published or Draft
+- User Story 11.5: As an admin user if a blog item is set to Draft, admin and regular users will NOT see this item on the blog Page.
+- User Story 11.6: As an admin user if a blog item is set to Published, admin regular users will see this item on the blog Page.
+- User Story 11.7: As an admin user I can delete a blog item, and I will be asked to confirm the deletion
 - User Story 13.1: As an admin user I can view users orders in the django admin page and can view order number, date, full name, order total, delivery cost, grand total
 - User Story 13.2: As an admin user I can view users orders in the django admin page and can search by order number, full name and filter by order number, full name and order date
 - User Story 13.7: As an admin user I can view products in the django admin page and can view a products code, name, category, has sizes, price, presale price, rating, image, image url
 - User Story 13.8: As an admin user I can view products in the django admin page and can view search and filter by code, category, name and price
 - User Story 13.9: As an admin user I can view users in the django admin page and can view their username, email address, first name, last name, staff status
 - User Story 13.10: As an admin user I can view users in the django admin page and can search by username and email address and  filter by staff status, superuser status and active status
+- User Story 13.5: As an admin user I can view blog items in the django admin page and can view a blog item title, user, blog item text and image
+- User Story 13.6: As an admin user I can view blog items in the django admin page and can search and search by title, user, blog item text and image, create date, update date status and filter by title, user, create date
-- User Story 13.15: As an admin user I can view categories in the django admin page and can view a category name and friendly name
+- User Story 13.11: As an admin user I can view blog items comments in the django admin page and can view a comment user, title, text and create date
+- User Story 13.12: As an admin user I can view blog items comments in the django admin page and can filter by user, title, create date and search by user, title, text and create date

 ## Skeleton
 ### Wireframes